With the number of mobile-based P2P payment users reaching 26 million in the USA alone, the industry is showing a picture of uncontested growth.

 - Ease of doing untimed financial transactions.

 Now when we talk about the mobile P2P payment providers that have contributed to shaping the present state of the industry, there are a few names that emerge to rule the charts.
-Some of the apps that have made it to the list are –
+Some of the best cash apps that have made it to the list are –

 Popularized by Braintree, P2P payment app Venmo, at the back of its innovative features, saw itself becoming the center of Millenials’ attraction in 2012 when it was acquired by Braintree.
-And soon, the stories of its ease and social quotient reached the ears of PayPal who took no time in acquiring Braintree and become the name behind Venmo.
+And soon, the stories of its ease and social quotient reached the ears of PayPal who took no time in acquiring Braintree and became the name behind Venmo.

 The tag of being a part of the PayPal family brought an instant spike in demand for the application.
 A demand that has grown to such an extent that it has become a tough competition for other industry’s players and an ideal business model for the many entrepreneurs who aim to follow its growth trend.